vinceskahan/v5wiki/installer-options.md

 sudo wee_ctl install-init
 ```

+### upgrades

+### configuration file

 * create-station would use the weewx.conf that came with the installed weewx as template

+### where to put data, what is considered data

+* one configuration file for each instance
+* one database for each instance
+* skins directory can be shared by multiple instances

 how to structure data?
 ```